My Main Page with Links to My Other

 possible.
 Hostility was muted by asserting that we were merely enjoying our

 freedoms.
-We claimed we were not asserting status, maintaining status or trying
+We claimed we were not asserting status, maintaining status, or trying

-distraction.
+to obtain a bit of status.
 We were merely pursuing tastes.
-People tended to think that if any
+Individuals tended to think that if any

 us.